 - When the smith is trying to figure out a power source for his combination harvester, and the pot boils over, creating a large cloud of steam.
 Then he bitches about how he always gets interrupted when he's trying to think.

 - Many, many books later, Raising Steam reveals that he did make the connection eventually.
-He didn't achieve much with the insight, but his son does.
+He didn't achieve much with the insight except his own gruesome death, but his son does.

 - Death getting the stereotypical flowers, chocolates and diamond ring as gifts for a lady, including him buying one of everything from a totally oblivious florist, interrogating the candy-seller because he knows nothing about chocolate (What for is this box padded?
 Is it to be sat on?
 Can it be that it is cat flavoured?) and invading a temple to steal the biggest diamond in the world because a jeweller told him it was the friendliest diamond he could think of (Death had been told, unwisely, that diamonds are a girl's best friend).
 The break-in involves the high priest, the other priest who was not high, and Indiana Jones jokes.